 Having a portable TV that connects to an Internet-connected computer is optional.
-You can enjoyment watching Internet TV on any computer or tablet just as much.
+You can enjoy watching Internet TV on any computer or tablet just as much.
 Of course, having a good size computer screen only makes the view a little better.

 Internet TV for College Dorm – Privacy

-Although many students love to mingle, there are times when privacy is a much needed downtime.
+Although many students love to mingle, there are times when privacy is a much-needed downtime.
 Using this method of watching television online, they can obtain a perfect, private source of amusement.
 No doubt having access to tons of worldwide channels in many different languages is enough to past the time away.
-Again, this may be the best TV for college dorm room to setup.
+Again, this may be the best TV for college dorm room to set up.

 Not only is the latter true but watching live and on-demand sporting events, TV episodes, movies, and so on, can make downtime more relaxing.
 So lounging around in bed with a laptop or better still when at the library, one can plug in a set of headphones and watch their favorite TV programs online.

 As you can see, taking this dorm TV approach is fairly simple and can be the best TV for college dorm setup.
-It takes up less space, it’s extremely cost effective and you can have everything setup within a few minutes.
-There’s no hardware or wires to install, unless of course you want to connect an indoor HDTV antenna to TV.
+It takes up less space, it’s extremely cost-effective and you can have everything set up within a few minutes.
+There’s no hardware or wires to install unless of course, you want to connect an indoor HDTV antenna to TV.

-The cost to setup a TV for dorm room system won’t hurt your pockets if you already have a computer and high speed Internet connection.
+The cost to set up a TV for dorm room system won’t hurt your pockets if you already have a computer and high-speed Internet connection.
 This alone will allow watching free-to-watch streaming TV shows, movies, and sports online.
 But when opting into one of those 3rd party web-based services, you get the next best thing to cable and satellite.

 So there you have it… you’ve just solved the space and/or cost issue that may have existed and doesn’t require bringing a large screen TV in the college dorm.
 If you think this could be one of the best TV for college dorm setups, then it’s time to explore this further.